Here is my lighting gear for travel when flying.

 Our purpose here is to not talk about our faith as much as we are to live it.
 Living it is to show the love of God through our actions with others.

-The power of true love is most profound with great loss.
+The power of true love is most profound with significant loss.
 The actions of the lone gunman in Orlando Night Club were extremely severe.
-Each time our country has suffered such a loss the community responds.
-The stories after 9/11 were a great healing to our country.
+Each time our country has suffered such a loss, the community responds.
+The stories after 9/11 were great healing to our country.

 |Nikon D4, AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR, ISO 100, ƒ/8, 1/250|

-This past memorial day we celebrated those who gave their lives through the armed forces that we can have the freedom for Free Will in our country.
-This is very personal for my family.
+This past memorial day, we celebrated those who gave their lives through the armed forces so that we can have the freedom of Free Will in our country.
+Memorial Day is very personal for my family.

 I think one of the hardest things our country is going through is for those who are new to the concept of being able to exercise their Free Will.
-This is because where many are from they were not able to enjoy such freedoms.
+It is hard because where many are from, they could not enjoy such freedoms.

 I am so thankful that I do not live in a Democracy but rather a Republic form of Government.

-The chief characteristic and distinguishing feature of a Democracy is: Rule by Omnipotent Majority.
+The chief characteristic and distinguishing feature of a Democracy is the Rule by Omnipotent Majority.
 In a Democracy, The Individual, and any group of Individuals composing any Minority, have no protection against the unlimited power of The Majority.
 It is a case of Majority-over-Man.

-A Republic, on the other hand, has a very different purpose and an entirely different form, or system, of government.
-Its purpose is to control The Majority strictly, as well as all others among the people, primarily to protect The Individual’s God-given, unalienable rights and therefore for the protection of the rights of The Minority, of all minorities, and the liberties of people in general.
-The definition of a Republic is: a constitutionally limited government of the representative type, created by a written Constitution–adopted by the people and changeable (from its original meaning) by them only by its amendment–with its powers divided between three separate Branches: Executive, Legislative and Judicial.
-Here the term “the people” means, of course, the electorate.
+A Republic, on the other hand, has a very different purpose and an entirely different form, or system, of Government.
+Our Government is designed to protect the individual’s rights, not for a majority rule.
+The definition of a Republic is a constitutionally limited government of the representative type, created by a written Constitution–adopted by the people and changeable (from its original meaning) by them only by its amendment–with its powers divided between three separate Branches: Executive, Legislative and Judicial.
+Here, the term “the people” means the electorate.

-Let us remember the words of James Madison on the regard of the republican form of government:
+Let us remember the words of James Madison regarding the republican form of Government:

 “As there is a degree of depravity in mankind which requires a certain degree of circumspection and distrust: So there are other qualities in human nature, which justify a certain portion of esteem and confidence.
 Republican government (that of a Republic) presupposes the existence of these qualities in a higher degree than any other form.
 Were the pictures which have been drawn by the political jealousy of some among us, faithful likenesses of the human character, the inference would be that there is not sufficient virtue among men for self government; and that nothing less than the chains of despotism can restrain them from destroying and devouring one another.”

-It takes more thought and purpose to create laws than it does to just react.
-We think of how the law we create will impact everyone.
+It takes more thought and purpose to create laws than it does to react.
+We think of how the direction we make will impact everyone.
 We want those laws to benefit all of us.
-We are careful not to create a law that singles out one person, because one day that person could be us.
+We are careful not to create a rule that singles out one person because one day, that person could be us.
 We must be a community that values each person’s life.

-The more I understand and study storytelling the more I see the importance of protecting the rights of people to make their own choices.
-I also see that for the main subject in a story to solve their own problem basically is not possible.
+The more I understand and study storytelling, the more I see the importance of protecting the rights of people to make their own choices.
+I also see that solving their problem is not possible for the main subject in a story.
 They must have help.
-This is why my belief in God and community is at the core of a good story.
+Individual rights are why my belief in God and community is at the core of a good story.

 |Nikon D5, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 125, ƒ/8, 1/800|

-I enjoyed taking a little time during my vacation on Emerald Isle Beach to take in Fort Macon State Park.
-Loved using the Nikon D5 for this adventure with the Sigma 24-105mm ƒ/4 DG OS Art Lens.
+I enjoyed taking a little time during my vacation on Emerald Isle Beach to visit Fort Macon State Park.
+I loved using the Nikon D5 for this adventure with the Sigma 24-105mm ƒ/4 DG OS Art Lens.

 |Nikon D5, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 102400, ƒ/8, 1/40|

-Why was the Nikon D5 so helpful verses my smartphone like everyone else was using?
-Try taking this photo with a phone or any camera.
-This is shot at ISO 102,400.
-This was small room off the big room.
+Why was the Nikon D5 so helpful versus my smartphone that everyone else was using?
+Try taking this photo with a phone or camera—the image’s ISO at ISO 102,400, which the smartphone cannot achieve.
+The room was off the big room.

 |Nikon D5, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 125, ƒ/8, 1/800|

-I enjoyed walking around reading the plaques helping me to learn more about the history of the fort.
+I enjoyed walking around and reading the plaques, helping me learn more about the fort’s history.

 |Nikon D5, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 8000, ƒ/8, 1/100|

-There are 26 casemates in fort (including sally port).
-One of them was restored to show the enlisted quarters during the civil war.
+There are 26 casemates in the fort (including sally port).
+The room restored one of them to show the enlisted quarters during the civil war.
 The fort held off the union soldiers for one month as the union organized an attack.
-In less than 11 hours the fort was over powered by the canons firing at the fort.
-526 canons hit the fort before they surrendered.
+In less than 11 hours, the canons firing at the fort overpowered the regiment.
+Five hundred twenty-six canons hit the fort before they surrendered.

 |Nikon D5, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 125, ƒ/8, 1/400|

-The dynamic range of the Nikon D5 was great. the wall of the Citadel portion of the fort was in shadow, but it held together just fine all the way to the highlights.
+The dynamic range of the Nikon D5 was great.
+The wall of the Citadel portion of the fort was in shadow, but it held together just fine to the highlights.

 |Nikon D5, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 6400, ƒ/8, 1/100|

-While many people will prefer a smartphone these days to capture their trips I still enjoy the DSLR and especially the Nikon D5 to capture those moments so I can actually see them as my eye enjoyed them in person.
+While many people prefer a smartphone to capture their trips, I still enjoy the DSLR and mainly the Nikon D5 to capture those moments so that I can see them with my eye in person.

 |Nikon D5, Sigma 35mm ƒ/1.4 DG Art, ISO 100, ƒ/16, 1/250–2 Alienbee B1600s|

-It is that time of year for my families annual family photo at the beach. we based what we will wear on what most of us had in our closets–white shirts and blue jeans.
+It is that time of year for my family’s annual photo at the beach.
+We based what we would wear on what most of us had in our closets–white shirts and blue jeans.

-Now the ideal direction for the family to face for the lighting would have been 90º to their right.
-Couple problems with this choice.
-The background was busy with all the people on the beach and second the wind would be at their backs and blowing everyone’s hair to the front.
+A couple of problems with the family facing the lighting would have been 90º to their right—.
+First, the background was busy with all the people on the beach, and second, the wind would be at their backs and blowing everyone’s hair to the front.

 |Nikon D5, Sigma 35mm ƒ/1.4 DG Art, ISO 100, ƒ/8, 1/640|

-Here is the setup and my daughter video taping the event for her YouTube channel.
+Here is the setup and my daughter’s videotaping the event for her YouTube channel.

 |Nikon D5, Sigma 35mm ƒ/1.4 DG Art, ISO 100, ƒ/16, 1/200|

-By just adding the strobes it really cleaned up the photo with the light on our faces.
+We are adding the strobes to clean up the photo with the light on our faces.